d'Orsay museum view

 When architect Richard Rogers told a woman passing by the Pompidou that he designed it, she hit him with her umbrella.
 The museum & restaurant on top of the Pompidou offer fine views of Paris.

-Current & Future Exhibitions at the Centre Pompidou
+Current Exhibition at the Centre Pompidou

-Previous Exhibit at the Pompidou
+Previous Exhibits at the Pompidou

 “Alice Neel — A Committed Glance”

-October 5, 2022 — January 16, 2023
+October 2022 — January 2023

 Alice Neel Marxist Girl (Irene Peslikis)